 Adult 28 NIS, child 14 NIS, and student 24 NIS.
 And free for National Parks’ annual subscribers.

 Note: the entry ticket is valid for both areas on the same day.

 If you are going to visit several National Parks, then consider purchasing a combo ticket.
 You can find additional info at National Parks And Nature Reserves.

-Note: opening hours and ticket prices were updated in July 2020.
+Note: opening hours and entrance fee were updated in February 2021.
 In any case, recheck the official site before visiting.

 Since the Afek area is quite big, they hold different events.
 Thus you can combine a visit to an event with a hike in the park.
 Here, for example, we visited the Classic Car Club in Israel.
 So check out the official website for nearby events in this park.

-Why was Aphek important?
+Why was Afek important?
 And what does Afek mean?

 In the past, it was not possible to pass from the southern coastal plain towards the Sharon and northwards due to the marshes that had developed around the river.
 The ancient Via Maris that traversed the country lengthwise had to circumvent the marshes from the east, which is why the region was called the “Afek Passage.”
 The route went along a pass between the mountain and the sources of the Yarkon.
 Already from ancient times, this passage was a focus for human settlement, which is evidenced by the remains of a settlement at Tel Afek.